-The result?
-Seven of our best tips on how to do your back-to-school shopping on a budget.
-After we work through each of these tips, we’ll finish up with some links to other back-to-school articles we’ve written that can help you find the right deals at the right time.
+After we work through each of the eight tips we provide, we’ll finish up with some links to other back-to-school articles we’ve written that can help you find the right deals at the right time.

 Retailers are eager to earn your business because they know that the back-to-school shopping season is easy money.
 Parents have to buy school supplies for their kids, so retailers market like crazy their school-supply sales.